-Do you know someone who doesn’t use their common sense?
+Do you know someone who doesn’t use common sense?
+Dr. Aaron Beck did.
+It was Dr. Sigmund Frued.

-A gentleman named Dr. Aaron T. Beck did.
-It was a gentleman named Dr. Sigmund Frued.
-To Frued (1856-1939) common sense had no part in helping people with their psychological struggles.
-To Beck (1921-2021) not using common sense was both unscientific and condescending.
-So, when Beck formulated cognitive behavior therapy, he included common sense.
+Common sense had no part in helping people with psychological struggles to Frued (1856-1939).
+Not using common sense in helping people with psychological struggles to Beck was both unscientific and somewhat condescending.
+Therefore, when he formulated cognitive behavior therapy, Beck included common sense.
 CBT is so effective it is now used all over the world.
 Using common sense increases happiness.

-When I was growing up in New York City, common sense was also called street-smart, and anyone could have it.
+I grew up in New York City where common sense was also called street-smart.
 There was street-smart and book-smart.
 In New York both were respected.
-But if you had to choose, you would chose being street-smart.
+But, if you had to choose, you would chose being street-smart.
 It meant you observed patterns, predicted outcomes, adapted accordingly, and succeeded.
-A taxi cab driver might use common sense all day long extremely successfully and not speak much English.
+A taxi cab driver might use common sense all day long extremely successfully and yet not speak much English.
 Being street-smart is very democratic.

-Being street-smart encompasses both having common sense and using common sense.
+There is having common sense and there is using common sense.
 We all have common sense.
 The ”common” in common sense refers, of course, to the fact that a large amount of practical intelligence is common to all humans.
 We may all have it, but we don’t all use it.

 In 1979 he wrote that, “By glossing over the patient’s attempts to define his problem in his own terms, and the efficacy of using his own rationality to solve his problems, the contemporary schools perpetuate a myth.
 The troubled person is led to believe that he can’t help himself and must seek out a professional healer when confronted with distress related to everyday problems of living…By debasing the value of common sense, this subtle indoctrination inhibits him from using his own judgment in analyzing and solving his problems.”

 Daily living involves common sense, and it provides the starting point for a scientific understanding of our external world.
-For example, the common sense observations that unsupported bodies will fall, led to understanding the laws of physics, and water heated over a flame will boil, led to the laws of chemistry.
+For example, the common sense observations that unsupported bodies will fall, led to understanding the laws of physics.
+Water heated over a flame will boil, led to the laws of chemistry.
 Similarly, observations of our internal world provides the raw material for understanding human behavior.

 Consider the case of the compulsive hand-washer.
 He spends a great deal of time scrubbing his hands.
 He says that he is concerned that he may have come into contact with germs that could produce a serious disease if he does not keep his hands clean.
 He may know that his fear is far fetched, yet he continues even though it seriously interferes with his career, relationships, hobbies, maybe even sleeping and eating.
 The Freudian psychoanalytic explanation of this kind of behavior is that the person has an anal fixation or that he is trying to wash away the guilt stemming from some forbidden but unconscious wish.